 The More Challenging Spaces

 If there is one room that often stumps homeowners, and even some designers, when it comes to furniture layout, it has to be the living room.
 With that generic definition of its use, a "living" room can be more entertainment space, reading room, lounge, or even an infrequently used spot reserved for times when company arrives.

 To overcome some of the initial challenges of laying out a living room, a designer or homeowner has to first nail down the most precise definition of their usage for that room.
-Is it a space where lounging around and watching TV is the dominant use?
+Is it space where lounging around and watching TV is the dominant use?
 Is it a room where more formal gatherings occur most often?
 Is it a secondary spot where the family does not sit together but which is used for other occasions?

-Most living rooms have overlapping usage, such as being a spot for family game night but not for watching TV or movies.
+Most living rooms have overlapping usages, such as being a spot for a family game night but not for watching TV or movies.
 That same room may then stand in as the more amenable place for times when the home is full of company, instead of everyone sitting in a TV room or family room.

 Of course, floor plans apply to all rooms, and dimensions, windows and doors, and the furnishings can add up to further placement challenges.
 That first step, though, of really pinning down the usage is the key to making better choices.
 When the definitions are clear, it is easier to use floor plans to test out a few furniture placement options.

 The definition of any room makes it far easier to understand how to create flow and how to lock down the most functional placement of items.
 Let's use an open floor plan home or apartment as a good illustration.
 It might be typical for furnishings to be placed on the perimeter of the space, leaving large openings for traffic and flow.